Visualizing Tabular Data

 To learn more about adding regression lines, such as how to change the confidence interval, see the

 Axes, Labels and Themes

-Set the title and axis labels with the
+Setting the title and axis labels is done by the

 labs function, which accepts names for